JohnsProject/Joo/README.md

 ![Screenshot](Joo.PNG "Logo")

-Joo is a programming language and computing platform that is designed to run on machines with extremely low resources like microcontrollers.
+Joo is a programming language created to run on machines with extremely low resources like microcontrollers.

-## The Joo language
+## The Joo programming language
-is a clean, fast, static typed, general purpose language.
-It's primarily thought to be compiled to joo bytecode and run by the joo virtual machine.
+Is a clean, fast, static typed, general purpose language.

+It's primarily thought to be compiled to joo bytecode and executed by the virtual machine.

+## The joo byte code language

 ## The Joo virtual machine
 is a virtual computer that can be programmed using the joo bytecode.
 It's designed to